SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

         stage('build') {
             steps {
                 // It depends on your project, what needs to be done here.
-Maybe it's sufficient to zip the sources mtaBuild script: this
+Maybe it's sufficient to zip the sources zip archive: <true, false>, dir: '<THE_DIR>', zipFile: '<DEPLOYABLE>' }
         }
-        }

         stage('publish') {
             steps {
-                // This uploads the binary into a blob store so that it can be attached to a transport request later sh "curl --upload-file <deployable> <BLOB_STORE/path/to/application>"
+                // This uploads the binary into a blob store so that it can be attached to a transport request later

-                // OR (in case there is no BLOB_STORE available)

-                // This makes the artifact available on Nexus.
-The URL is the following:
+                // The URL is the following:
                 // <JENKINS_URL>/job/<JOB_NAME>/<BUILD_NUMBER>/artifact/<DEPLOYABLE>.
 Nota bene: this format is not an Jenkins API.
                 // The build number can be retrieved during the build through ${currentBuild.number}
-                archiveArtifacts artifacts: <deployable>
+                sh "curl --upload-file <DEPLOYABLE> <BLOB_STORE/path/to/application>"

+                // OR (in case there is no BLOB_STORE available)
+                // (zip statement above already is also capable of archiving artifacts (see property 'archive')) archiveArtifacts artifacts: <DEPLOYABLE>
             }
         }